blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 <!-- /TOC -->

-# Building a resilient IaaS architecture hands-on lab step-by-step
+# SQL Server Hybrid Cloud hands-on lab step-by-step

 ## Abstract and learning objectives

 In this hands-on lab, you will build a disaster recovery site for an on-premises environment.
-You will enhance the existing database solution to support high availability on-premises, implement an archiving strategy and a backup/restore strategy.
+You will enhance the existing database solution to support a hybrid cloud-based disaster recovery solution, implement an archiving strategy and a backup/restore strategy designed to protect data.

 At the end of the lab, you will be better able to design and use availability sets, Managed Disks, SQL Server Always on Availability Groups, Stretch DB and SQL Server Managed Backup.